haihan-yu/math-for-macro/README.md

 ## Course material

+The repository contains the LaTeX source files for all the course material.
+The repository also contains the PDF files produced by compiling the LaTeX files with pdfTeX and the MacTeX-2021 distribution.

-The repository contains all the material for the course, organized in two folders:
+The files are organized in two folders:

 + `lecturenotes` folder – 3 sets of lecture notes
 + `problemsets` folder – 4 problem sets

-The material is available as both LaTeX files and PDF files.
-The PDF files are produced by compiling the LaTeX files using pdfTeX and the MacTeX-2021 distribution.

 ### LaTeX style files